The Ultimate One-Week Switzerland Itinerary

 • The Golden Pass Line is fully covered by the Swiss Travel Pass as well as the Eurail and Interrail Passes.

 • You can complete the Golden Pass Line without making a reservation.
-However, their customer service recommend booking a seat for the segment between Zweisimmen and Montreux, as it can get fairly busy during high season.
+However, their customer service recommends booking a seat for the segment between Zweisimmen and Montreux, as it can get fairly busy during the high season.
 Costs vary between 5 and 8 CHF per person.

 Day 4: Montreux – Gruyères – Broc – Montreux – Zermatt